Body Type Test (Quiz) Results 715 – Body Type Three (BT3) Female (Woman), Millennial (Generation Y)

 You mentioned that you want to follow a caloric deficit diet and that for exercise you currently do HIIT classes 3-4 times a week as your schedule allows, and you would like to stick to that.

-For your diet, a low-carb diet that is vegetarian-omnivore focused would be the best choice according to currently known scientific research data, something like the Blue Zone Mediterranean Diet.
+For your diet, a low-carb diet that is vegetarian-omnivore focused would be the best choice according to currently known scientific research data, something like the Mediterranean Diet.
 Whatever diet you choose, the main idea is to stick to it for the entire length of your weight loss journey.
 Consistency matters.
 Thus, whatever you choose, you need to be certain that you can really do it, meaning it is financially realistic and you are actually willing to eat the food to genuinely stick to the diet.
 In terms of daily calorie deficit, how many calories per day are you interested in setting as your daily calorie average goal?

 In terms of exercise, High-Intensity Interval Training (HIIT) is actually exaggerated and, all things considered, not the best exercise to lose weight in the long term.
 Experts recommend 2x per week and a total of 20-30 minutes for most people.
 Research has shown that in such high-intensity workouts the body cannot keep up with burning fat to provide energy, so it switches to burning carbohydrates instead.
 Further, body type matters, and right now HIIT may be working for you at your young age, but do you really want to do it for the rest of your life?
 The best exercise to lose weight is moderate/medium-intensity and/or steady-state cardio training that is done regularly for a long enough period of time.
 Like walking.
 And the probabilities are greatly in favor of you being able to walk at some speed until the day you die.